ddmills/sleepy/readme.txt

         - "Drink" should appear before "Drop"
     - "default" interaction (?)
     - map and camera
-    - sectors
+    - areas
-        - "world" must make note of data that is cross-sector
+        - "world" must make note of data that is cross-area
             - treasure map?
             - region puzzles
             - quests
         - serializing (saving) into chunk into 'game state' object
             - must be able to differentiate between chunk data and entity data (??)
-        - Sector Generator
+        - Area Generator
             - getRooms()
-            - flavor based on sector type
+            - flavor based on area type

 - interesting
     - chiro = hand